 Dominique de Merteuil: What’s involved in the creative process of making a hat?

 Isabelle Alexia Nguyen: All my headpieces are a part of me.
 They are manifestations of the intangible: my thoughts and feelings experienced.
 I suppose one can say it is my way of storytelling.
 Visuals or ideas for my hats will arise from a feeling or response to things around me.
 I could be listening to a song and a lyric will conjure a visual(s).
-Same goes for reading, or simply waking to melancholy.
-Such experiences are often accompanied with visuals.
+The same goes for reading, or simply waking to melancholy.
+Such experiences are often accompanied by visuals.
 For instance, a brief moment of melancholy would conjure a visual of a downward swoop.
 That could manifest itself into the flow of a brim or even the composition of a feather arrangement.
 Immense anger could bring on a visual of sharpness, translated to lines.
-Visuals and ideas are often disjointed and incomplete; it could be anything from a color, to a movement, to a shape.
+Visuals and ideas are often disjointed and incomplete; it could be anything from a colour, to a movement, to a shape.

 This process is one of gratification and I find it immensely therapeutic, as it’s just me, the fabric, the block and steam.
 Wouldn’t it be exciting to tell you something fabulous like I am donned in a silk vintage gown sipping wine and listening to music while making a hat in a studio?
 But that is furthest from the truth.
 My workspace may seem unconventional and undesirable to others, but it is my sanctuary.
 It is the only environment that is conducive to my creativity, as I’ve tried every other setup to no avail.
-My sanctuary: a dim room filled with my vintage furniture and collectibles and a single bed where I sit and do all my designing and blocking.
+My sanctuary: a dim room filled with my vintage furniture and collectables and a single bed where I sit and do all my designing and blocking.
 It is always a session of silence, staring, and blocking/shaping.
 The only sound that is present is the humming of the steamer.
 Most times, I will start off blocking on a crown block to establish the crown.
 Once the crown is fully set, I free form the brim.
 I will shape and shape and shape until it feels “right”.

 Isabelle Alexia Nguyen: While there are many guides out there, I personally disagree with all of them.
 Guides do serve a practical purpose, as it can provide someone with a good baseline to work off of.
 However, I truly believe one could wear any hat and look beautiful in it.
 It’s like anything else with fashion; if you can feel good in it and own it, it’s perfect.
 To strictly follow a guide is to succumb to another person’s ideology on what beauty is.
 That’s no fun!
 One should base beauty on one’s own ideology.
 No exceptions.